Rice with Exquisite Fish Broth

 Preparation

-• In a pot with sufficient water, cook carrot, celery, tomatoes, and onion cut into large pieces.
-It’s preferable to leave the onion whole to remove it more easily.
+• In a pot with sufficient water, cook carrots, celery, tomatoes, and onion cut into large pieces.
+Preferably leave the onion whole to remove it more easily.

-• Scale the fish with scissors and remove the innards.
+• Scale the fish with scissors and remove the entrails.
 Wash thoroughly under running water.

 OPE AND RED MULLET

-• Cook for thirty minutes from boiling over moderate heat.
-Lower the heat, add the fish, and turn off the stove after a maximum of 4/5 minutes.
+• Cook for thirty minutes from boiling on moderate heat.
+Lower the flame, add the fish, and turn off the burner after 4/5 minutes maximum.

 RICE WITH FISH BROTH

-• Drain the rice and serve it in dishes, adding the reheated broth.
-After setting the fish aside on a plate, pour through a strainer to ensure there are no bones.
-Enjoy hot and eat the good fish as a second course.
+• Drain the rice and serve it on plates adding the reheated broth, after setting aside the fish on a plate, pour through the strainer to make sure there are no bones.
+Enjoy hot and eat the delicious fish as a second course.

-Tips for rice with fish broth: Be sure to buy fish always from your trusted fishmonger.
-The quality and freshness of the fish can be seen from the appearance.
-The color of the fish with firm skin and especially the eyes should be bright and shiny, not dull.
-To ensure freshness, buy in the right season, for example, in January, you can find red mullet, hake, sardines, sole, and not out of season.
-ALSO COME AND TAKE A PEEK AT THE PINTEREST BOARD THE COOK WHO RECOVERS
+Tips for rice with fish broth: Make sure to always buy fish from a trusted fishmonger.
+The quality of the fish and freshness is noticeable from its appearance.
+The color of the fish with its firm skin and especially the eyes should be bright and shiny, not dull.
+To ensure it’s fresh, buy in the right season, for example in January you can find: red mullet, hake, sardines, soles, and not out of season.
+ALSO COME PEEK AT THE PINTEREST BOARD THE COOK WHO RECOVERS

 Author image